-One of the most serious dangers of LSD comes from having a “bad trip” or an extremely distressing experience with the drug.
-When this happens a person may experience frightening perceptions, have impaired judgment, and be unable to think clearly.
+One of the most serious concerns of LSD comes from having a “bad trip” or an extremely distressing experience with the drug.
+When this happens, a person may experience frightening perceptions, have impaired judgment, and be unable to think clearly.
+Learn more about LSD and how to get help if needed.

 LSD is a human-made (synthetic) drug that comes from a chemical derived from ergot, which is a type of fungus that grows on the rye grain.
 Common street names for LSD include Mellow Yellow, window pane, white lightning, and sugar cubes.